mjgpy3/parsec_trials/README.md

 # Parsec Trials
-Playing around with parsec, to learn it
+Playing around with parsec just to learn it